demondegreen/100-days-of-code/r1-log.md

 will be 6 tomatoes after finishing a couple of other things.
 I went way over tomatoes yesterday but it wasn't related to coding, so... not included.

 also did the first 5 lessons of the zombie solidity tutorial for side kicks. cryptozombies.io

+### R1D6

+summary: review code blocks / indentation, functions, while loops

+final project: create instructions for a robot (Reeborg) to solve any a randomly generated maze

+Reeborg is a pretty cool learning site.
+Wish they'd had this when I was in elementary school/junior high.
+Great to use it now though!

+I was able to quickly troubleshoot the intermediate level problem (where edge cases would leave the robot in an infinite loop).
+I keep coming up with exactly the same solutions are her, so I will take that as a good thing.

+7 tomatoes today